 non-toxic.
 We supply all our customers with an after-care kit with their

-detailed instructions on what to do in the event of scratches and spills.
+and detailed instructions on what to do in the event of scratches.

 The oil and wax finish on our dining tables is designed to be "family

 friendly."
 Click here to read more on this